The Arc of Tennessee ®

 The stress of caring for a child with a disability or other behavioral health or emotional condition can cause a caregiver to feel isolated, frustrated or depressed.
 Sometimes caregivers need additional support when balancing their child’s special needs with other responsibilities.
 The state provides temporary relief from caregiving through a wide variety of respite services.
 For more information go to Kid Central TN.

 Family Support is a state-funded program through the Department of Intellectual and Developmental Disabilities (DIDD) that provides flexible services to people with disabilities.
-The average amount of yearly support per person is about $1,200.
-While there is a waiting list for the program, the lists are local and the length varies region to region.
-To find the Family Support Agency near you, click HERE.
+The average amount of yearly support per person is about $1,200 but it varies from region to region.
+Some regions also have a waiting list.

 Si tiene un niño o miembro de la familia con una incapacidad intelectual o de desarrollo, puede contactuar Pathfinder a: 615-875-5083 para recibir más información sobre recursos y servicios.